encode/encode.github.io/_posts/2020-06-30-python-async-frameworks-beyond-developer-tribalism.md

 It's not *always* true, for example, when Sanic was introduced there was a genuine step forward which was worth talking about, so I can understand why there was a focus there.
 But there's still a ridiculous hype-cycle attached as a result, and we need to be really careful about trying to step beyond that.

-It's also reasonable if benchmarking is discussed in a reasonable context and placement.
+It's also reasonable if benchmarking is discussed in a sensible context and placement.
 For example, to the extent that Uvicorn and Starlette have discussed performance it has only ever been with a view to making a solid case that having a *properly specified* server/framework boundary API isn't a negative performance consideration.
 Prior to the introduction of ASGI, Python's async web ecosystem had generally bundled together both the low-level HTTP handling and the high level framework, and there was a notion that needed dispelling that introducing a properly specified separation of concerns wasn't a good approach because *"something something performance something"*.

 If you *are* going to look at web framework benchmarks for some very rough first-pass ideas about relative efficiency then the TechEmpower benchmarks should almost certainly be your baseline, since they're at least independent, and have a decent range of test cases.
 If you're going to diverge from them have some good argument for doing so.